 - Tiffany Lowe

 (Prof. Caitilyn Allen, Plant Pathology): Metabolic analyses of Ralstonia solanacearum during plant pathogensis.
-Tiffany has accepted a post doctoral position at UC Berkeley.
+Tiffany is now an Assistant Professor at UC-Davis.

 - Matt Macgilvray